ibm-cloud-docs/sap/sap-prereq-byol.md

 It is recommended to check the license type of your Database Server for your SAP installation scenario onto {{site.data.keyword.cloud_notm}} to avoid unsupported scenarios.
 Typically the license types are:
 - Full-use database license.
 Supports both SAP and non-SAP software, unrestricted usage of all functions
 - Runtime database license.
 Solely to support software licensed from SAP, restricted usage of functions required by the SAP Business Application.
-This usage can include other database vendors that use OEM.
+This usage can include databases from other vendors if those databases were purchases as OEM products through SAP.

 ## SAP AnyDB - Bring your own IBM Db2 license
 {: #byol-anydb-ibmdb2}